2023 – 2024, "Sustainable Finance", Researcher

 Moral hazard: In a theoretical model, we analyzed the effects of state subsidy on the behavior of the firm under asymmetric information (Berlinger, Lovas, and Juhász, 2017).
 We showed that in principle, an optimally designed state subsidy improves incentives.
 In another paper, we investigate the same question in a more complex setting: “Social enterprise under double moral hazard”.

-Corporate misconducts: Most of the operational risk events (internal and external frauds, damage to physical assets, business disruptions, etc.) can be the manifestations of corporate misconduct reflected also in legal liabilities and regulatory fines.
+Corporate misconducts: Most of the operational risk events (internal and external frauds, damage to physical assets, business disruptions, etc.) can be the manifestations of corporate misconduct also reflected in legal liabilities and regulatory fines.
 We have access to the most comprehensible database of corporate operational risk events, SAS Global Oprisk, containing the records of more than 34 thousand losses worldwide that are above a threshold of $100 thousand.
 In (Berlinger, Keresztúri, Lublóy, and Vőneki, 2021 and 2022), we examined loss frequencies and severities and found that country-level governance indicators are not significant explanatory variables, while press freedom is of key importance.
 In a country with freer media, more and larger losses are reported.
 We hypothesized that firms have strong incentives to hide corporate misconduct and estimated the number and size of hidden losses for each country in the sample.
 Fraud-detection differences in the financial and non-financial sectors are discussed in (Keresztúri, Berlinger, and Lublóy, 2022).

-Following this research line, we continue our analysis at a firm level by creating a theoretical model of corporate catastrophe and testing it empiricallySelf-regulation, media pressure, and corporate catastrophes.
-In another paper, we seek to answer the questionWho monitors greenwashing?by conceptualizing corporate greenwashing and quantifying its magnitude.
-We are also working on a "Systemic literature review on greenwashing measures" and a policy paper on "Why should green communication be an aggravating circumstance in environmental crimes?".
-In a paper, titled "Green Lemon Market", we build an equilibrium model under asymmetric information that explains the coexistence of brown, green, and greenwashing companies.
-Currently, I participate in a "Sustainable Finance" project at the University of Luxembourg and in a 4-year scientific grant from the Hungarian National Office for Research, Development, and Innovation titled “Financial liquidity and sustainability”, which provides incentives and support to carry out my research plan.
+Following this research line, we continued our analysis at a firm level by creating a theoretical model of corporate catastrophe and testing it empirically “Self-regulation, media pressure, and corporate catastrophes” (Berlinger, Keresztúri, Lublóy, 2025).
+In another paper titled “Environmental policy and stakeholder engagement: Incident-based cross-country analysis of firm-level greenwashing practices”, we conceptualized corporate greenwashing and quantified its magnitude (Keresztúri, Berlinger, Lublóy, 2025).
+We published a systematic literature survey "Quantifying firm-level greenwashing: A systematic literature review" (Lublóy, Keresztúri, Berlinger, 2025).
+Currently, we are working on a policy paper on "Why should green communication be an aggravating circumstance in environmental crimes?".
+In another paper, titled "Green lemon market", we build an equilibrium model under asymmetric information that explains the coexistence of brown, green, and greenwashing companies.

 2. Household finance